menu icon

 Adding lemon juice to room temperature cream cheese.

 In a separate bowl, whip the cream until soft peaks form.
-Add the melted chocolate and vanilla to the cream cheese mix and beat well.
+Add the melted chocolate and vanilla to the cream cheese mixture and beat well.
 Add the whipped cream and beat until smooth.

 Thickened cream whipped to soft peaks.